-It is important to note firstly that LinkedIn is not a social media platform.
+It is important to note that LinkedIn is not a social media platform.
 Though generally put into the same bracket as Facebook, Instagram and Twitter, it is in fact a professional networking site.
-Therefore, it's primary function is to allow companies and candidates to network easily in one place.
+Therefore, it's primary function is to allow companies and candidates network easily in one place.
 LinkedIn's extensive recruiting and targeting features has seen it become absolutely vital for companies looking to target both passive and active candidates, in particular white collar roles.

 Whether your audience is directly on LinkedIn, or searching topics related to your company or industry on a search engine, a well-optimised company page will ensure visibility.
 Every successful company LinkedIn page has taken advantage of keywords, links and relevant content to optimise for search and drive traffic to their page.

 To optimise for keywords, insert words throughout your page that best represents who you are and what you do.
 The best way to go about this is to include popular search terms that your audience are looking up.
 Sites like Moz and SemRush give great oversight into how your business ranks online and will provide insights into what keywords you should use to optimise your business pages.
 Adding links to your page is also an excellent way to improve your search rankings.
 The most straightforward strategy is to link back to your LinkedIn page from your website, company blog and any other marketing materials you may have.
 Finally sharing content that is relevant to your audience regularly is one of the most effective ways to get noticed on LinkedIn.
 Public posts on LinkedIn will appear on google’s search results.
 The more frequently your content is engaged with, the higher your Google ranking.